Pupil database

 Introduction

 This database is drawn from several sources, each containing its own selection of data.
-Thomas Cox’s book1 and the Admission cards were transcribed by Rose Taylor, Andrew Kafel and Vernon Brearley.
-The, rather shorter, class lists and Education Board registers were transcribed by John Hudson.
+Thomas Cox’s book1, the Admission cards and the Education Board registers were transcribed by Rose Taylor, Andrew Kafel and Vernon Brearley.
+The remaining data, culled from class lists and more informal data collected primarily by O.R.A.
+Byrde and W.R.
+Swale, was transcribed by John Hudson with the assistance of Marie-Rose Fielding at Crossley Heath School.

 The sources